jihadakbr/english-and-french-translation/README.md

 # English and French Translation using IBM Watson's API Language Translator Service

+This project was completed as a part of the Honors portion of the [Python Project for AI & Application Development](https://www.coursera.org/learn/python-project-for-ai-application-development) Course on [Coursera](https://www.coursera.org/).

+Credit to IBM and the Coursera platform for providing the course materials and guidance.

 ## Objective

-You are working for an IT services company and your company has just won a big project with an hotel in Quebec, Canada serving customers with a large French-speaking population.
-While most communication will happen in English, there is a scope for personal touch if French is used in communication.
-You are going to develop some chatbots for the client.
-The chances that the customer base the client is dealing with is largely French-speaking is high.
-So you would like to develop a server with end points that allow you to translate from English to French and from French to English.
+As an employee of an IT services company, I have been assigned to a significant project for a Quebec-based hotel in Canada, catering to a predominantly French-speaking customer base.
+Although most communication will occur in English, there is an opportunity to incorporate a personal touch by using French in certain interactions.
+My primary objective is to develop chatbots for the client, and considering the high proportion of French-speaking customers, I aim to create a server with endpoints that facilitate seamless translation between English and French languages.
+This translation capability will enhance the customer experience and ensure effective communication between the hotel and its clientele.

 ## Results